sensu/sensu-docs/content/sensu-go/6.0/observability-pipeline/observe-filter/filters.md

 ## Use JavaScript libraries with Sensu filters

-You can include JavaScript libraries in their event filter execution context with [assets][39].
+You can include JavaScript libraries in their event filter execution context with [dynamic runtime assets][39].
 For instance, if you package underscore.js into a Sensu asset, you can use functions from the underscore library for filter expressions:

 {{< language-toggle >}}